 If you are tested and you blow above the .08 BAC limit, you will be arrested and charged with DUI.
 And, even if you blow slightly below the legal limit, you may also be arrested as police will say that your careless driving is proof of impairment and your levels were likely higher at the time of the stop.
 At trial, the Commonwealth can try to introduce “relation back” testimony through a chemist to demonstrate what your BAC was at the time of the stop in relation to when the test was administered.
 Police generally only request blood tests if there is suspicion of drug use based on the smell of marijuana or recovery of narcotics from the vehicle.
 Despite the above inference that police and the prosecution will try to draw from a refusal, many choose to refuse for other reasons and those can be explained at trial.
 However, all drivers must be aware that regardless of the outcome of the criminal matter, your driving privileges will likely be suspended by PennDOT for one year simply for the refusal to submit to chemical testing.
 Finally, there are many ways to challenge the accuracy of the Breathalyzer machine and the manner in which the test was conducted as well as the timing of the breath or blood test in relation to your stop.

 Just as the issue of whether you receive a Breathalyzer, are asked to submit to blood testing or refuse any chemical testing is an intricate issue in any DUI, the question regarding whether you were driving is also not a clear cut one in every case.
 But, despite the crime’s titled, the prosecution does not need to prove “driving”.
 It needs to prove that you were in “actual physical control” of the vehicle.
 This has a broader definition than driving.
 For example, if you are sleeping in your car on a cold winter night and you are sitting in the driver’s seat with the car on, there is a strong argument that you are legally in “actual physical control” of the vehicle.
 However, you may be sleeping in the driver’s seat of your car but have the keys in your pocket and this may not be considered “actual physical control”.
 Also, where you are parked may affect the analysis.
 If you are in a parking lot and not on a public road, you may not be legally driving the vehicle under Pennsylvania DUI law.
 What about a car accident?
 If you are not in your car when police arrive or you are not on the scene, can they prove you were driving?
-There are so many factual scenarios and only an experienced DUI attorney knows how to defend against them all.
+There are so many factual scenarios and only an experienced DUI lawyer knows how to defend against them all.

 Consequences of a DUI in Pennsylvania